How do you cook peas? Peas are cooked in the least possible amount of water and in just the time for them to become just tender.

 - But all garden peas which are eaten when they are fat but still soft will be a sweet treat.
 Depending upon the variety, garden peas ready for harvest will measure from 1¾ to 6 inches (4-15 cm) long and contain between two and ten seeds of varying sizes.
 Seeds are generally round but also can have a slightly square form.
 Most garden peas are green but some varieties may be grayish, whitish, or brownish.

-How to Store Peas
+How to store peas

 Peas that you are going to hold onto before eating should not be shelled.
 Set them uncovered in the coldest part of the refrigerator until you are ready to shell them.
 Rinse peas before you shell them not after.